jkuhl-uni/git-annex-remote-zenodo/README.md

 The backend could be defined on either the sandbox or the official Zenodo deposits.
 The used needs to create an access key according to the platforme before initializing the remote.

+# Disclaimer

+This code is in beta version.
+Do not use it in production for the moment and report any issue you would identify through GitHub.

 # Features
 - The main program git-annex-remote-zenodo is used to create a special remote for git-annex where the used could upload files and move them around like they would do with any other git-annex remote.